-The bigger view is from Galeries Lafayette's roof (Ladies building) once you've looked up at the glass dome from the perfume department and walked the glass walkway into the void for a photo-op on the 4/f.

-Both are open 10am until 8pm each night (currently no late night shopping).
+The bigger view is from Galeries Lafayette's roof (Ladies building) once you've looked up at the glass dome from the perfume department and walked the glass walkway into the void for a photo-op on the 4/F. Both are open 10am until 8-8.30pm each night.
 NB: you'll recognise the shots of Paris from my 52 Clichy welcome video.